 Paestum

-This once-prosperous city dates back to the 7th century BC.
+Paestum, a once-prosperous city, dates back to the 7th century BC.
 Settled first by the Greeks, it enjoyed over 1,000 years of prosperity, including the Lucanian and Roman rule.
 Abandoned after the fall of the Roman Empire, the fields turned into overgrown swamps.

-Three intact Greek temples were accidentally rediscovered in the 18th century during the construction of a nearby road.
-Additional temples, walls, tombs and an amphitheatre were discovered in the 20th century.
-While they are not exactly Roman ruins, they are still spectacular ancient sites.
+Three intact ancient Greek temples were accidentally rediscovered in the 18th century during the construction of a nearby road.
+Additional temples, walls, tombs and a theatre were discovered in the 20th century.
+While they are not precisely Roman ruins, they are still spectacular ancient sites.
+Don’t want to drive?
+Treat yourself to a guided tour of Peastum with pick up and drop off from Naples.

-Declared a UNESCO World Heritage Site, the Archaeological and Landscape Park of the Valley of the Temples includes ruins of the ancient city Akragas, named after a river of the same name. ย It was one of the most important Greek colonies in Sicily, founded around 582 BC.
-Today, the site covers over 1,300 hectares (over 3,000 acres) is the largest archeological site in the world.
-Here youโll find remains of seven temples in Doric style.ย
+Declared a UNESCO World Heritage Site, the Archaeological and Landscape Park of the Valley of the Temples includes ruins of the ancient city Akragas, named after a river of the same name.
+It was one of the most important Greek colonies in Sicily, founded around 582 BC.
+Today, the site covers over 1,300 hectares (over 3,000 acres) and is the largest archeological site in the world.
+It is home to several Doric temples and magnificent views.

 Tarquinia

-Tarquinia, Tarchuna in Etruscan, emerged as a trading power back in 8th century BC.
-Not much is known about the city throughout the Roman period, but you can definitely learn more about its Etruscan heritage by visiting the necropolis of Monterozzi.
+Tarquinia, Tarchuna in Etruscan, emerged as a trading power in the 8th century BC.
+Only a little is known about the city throughout the Roman period, but you can learn more about its Etruscan heritage by visiting the necropolis of Monterozzi.

-The necropolis predates the Romans and is home to over 6,000 tombs, some of which have beautiful wall paintings of exceptional quality.
+The cemetery predates the Romans and is home to over 6,000 tombs, some of which have beautiful wall paintings of exceptional quality.
 They provide an insight into the secretive world of the Etruscans.
-Make sure to visit the nearby National Museum of Cerveteri and check out the numerous Etruscan artifacts on display.
+Visit the nearby National Museum of Cerveteri and check out the numerous Etruscan artifacts.

 Taormina (Sicily)